hecko/dorayaki/README.md

 # Dorayaki cakes recipe

-* All is in grams
+* All units in SI (grams)
-* All calculated based on how many eggs you want to use
+* All calculated qualtities based on how many eggs you want to use
 * Written in Python

 ## Cooking